l1-ca0/l1-ca0.github.io/content/posts/cmu-course-reviews-1st-semester.md

 ### My experience:
 I found this class to be on the easier side, with the lightest workload among the 4 courses I took.
 While the class does involve some mathematics, it's not at the most rigorous level.
 The coding assignments involve implementations of deep generative models like Transformers, GANs, and diffusion models in PyTorch.
 Some models required manual architecture tweaking since the default configurations in the starter code didn't always work out of the box.
 The written assignments consist mainly of mathematical derivations and proofs.

 There's only one midterm that covers roughly the first 65% of the lecture materials.
-I found it relatively easy with sufficient preparation, though the class average was surprisingly low.
-This was likely due to the multiple-choice questions that required selecting all correct answers to receive any credit - almost all of my lost points came from this question format.
+I found it relatively easy with sufficient preparation.
+The exam format consists of multiple-choice questions (both single-answer and multiple-answer) and open-ended conceptual/math questions.

 **Highlights:**
 - The class invites multiple leading researchers in their field as guest speakers.